anttiluode/JsonAVGradio/README.md

 made are corrupt and they may hang in ffmpeg, if that happens you have to restart the app else - the files will be stuck in organized assets instead of being deleted at the beginning of the process and the same error will repeat.

+If nothing else helps, you can organize and assemble the story yourself in video editor.
+But do note if you start another run the assets may be deleted.

 ---

 ## Conclusion